SwetSagar/Civil-Services-Notes/README.md

 - [12.6 State of Politics, Culture and Economy on the eve of British Conquest.md](https://github.com/SwetSagar/Civil-Services-Notes/blob/main/08.2%20Medieval-India/12.%2018th-Century/12.6%20State%20of%20Politics%2C%20Culture%20and%20Economy%20on%20the%20eve%20of%20British%20Conquest.md)

 ### Modern History

+Source :
+1. A brief History of India, Spectrum publications by Rajiv Ahir.
+2. From Plassey to Partition by Sekhar Bandyopadhyay.
+3. Themes in Indian History (New NCERT).
+4. A new Look at Modern Indian History by B.L.Grover.
+5. IGNOU MA and BA material.
+6. India After Independence.
+7. Baliyan Modern India notes.
+8. The Internet.

 #### [1.
 European-Penetration](https://github.com/SwetSagar/Civil-Services-Notes/tree/main/08.3%20Modern-History/1.%20European-Penetration)